 You can get started with classic films, such as “The Swissmakers (Die Schweizermacher)” or the classic sitcom “Fascht e Familie.”
 Other high-rated movies are “Die göttliche Ordnung”, “Vitus” and “Die Herbstzeitlosen”, as well as the crime drama show “Der Bestatter”.
 If you’re interested in following regular broadcasts, TeleZüri is an online channel solely dedicated to Swiss German.

 Word searches and crosswords may not be the first thing that comes to mind regarding language learning resources.
 Since vocabulary is such an important component of reading success, various vocabulary acquisition techniques are said to help immensely when learning a new language.

 However, these activities will help you improve your vocabulary, help you learn how to spell words, and engage your brain on a deeper level.
 You’re not only learning new words; your mind is more open to absorbing things while you’re having fun.
 This makes your brain form more neural connections.

 Use online applications and platforms

-Depending on the app, these platforms feature a particular or a collection of swiss dialects, audio recordings of the most used phrases, translations of phrases from a dialect to the other, pronunciation guides, or quizzes on pronunciations.
+Depending on the app, these platforms feature a particular, or a collection of, Swiss dialects, audio recordings of the most used phrases, translations of phrases from a dialect to the other, pronunciation guides, or quizzes on pronunciations.

 Interactive, visual, and auditory ways are a great way to pick up on a new language.
-In the case of Swiss German, which has dialects, you learn easier when you have examples of pronunciations.
+In the case of Swiss German, which has many dialects, you learn easier when you have examples of pronunciation.
 Finally, German is a phonetic language which means that in most cases, by seeing how a word is spelled, you know how to pronounce it and vice versa.